Casey Jones (Grateful Dead song): Theme

-"Casey Jones" is a song by the American rock band the Grateful Dead.
+Conception

 The music was written by Jerry Garcia, and the lyrics are by Robert Hunter.
-Hunter stated in a 2015 interview with Rolling Stone that "Casey Jones" didn't start out as a song, it just suddenly popped into my mind: "driving that train, high on cocaine, Casey Jones, you better watch your speed."
-I just wrote that down and I went on to whatever else I was doing, and some time later I came across it and thought, "That's the germ of a pretty good song."
+Hunter stated in a 2015 interview with Rolling Stone that "'Casey Jones' didn't start out as a song, it just suddenly popped into my mind: 'Driving that train, high on cocaine, Casey Jones, you better watch your speed.'
+I just wrote that down and I went on to whatever else I was doing, and some time later I came across it and thought, 'That's the germ of a pretty good song.'"

+Release, live performances, and airplay

 The song first appeared on the Dead's 1970 album Workingman's Dead.
 Subsequently, it was included on a number of their live albums.

 The Grateful Dead played "Casey Jones" in concert on a regular basis from June 1969 through October 1974.
 After that, they continued playing it live, but less often.
 In total they performed the song in concert more than 300 times.